crazy-canux/blog_pelican/content/pages/about.md

 Want to be a perfect Python/Java/JavaScript Developer.

-Be expert in: DevOps, OpenStack.
+Be expert in: DevOps, Hadoop.

-Interested in：Virtualization, Cloud Computing, Big Data.
+Interested in：DevOps, Virtualization, Cloud Computing, Big Data.

 ***